-Earlier, the hijackers had demanded to know passengers who were Jewish or had Jewish sounding names.
-In order to protect those passengers Derickson had hidden their documents, telling the men that the passports did not indicate religious preference and shielded certain names.
+Earlier, the hijackers had demanded to know passengers who were Jewish or had Jewish-sounding names.
+To protect those passengers, Derickson had hidden their documents, telling the men that the passports did not indicate religious preference and shielded certain names.

-The next destination turned out once more to be Algiers, where the plane landed for the second time, at 7:45 am local time on Saturday June 15.
+The next destination turned out again to be Algiers, where the plane landed for the second time at 7:45 am local time on Saturday, June 15.
 Algerian officials authorised the landing on the condition that there would be no further violence.

-Before leaving Beirut Hamadi and Izz-Al-Din had demanded that Ali Atwa be released by Greek authorities and brought to Algiers.
+Before leaving Beirut, Hamadi and Izz-Al-Din had demanded that Greek authorities release Ali Atwa and he is brought to Algiers.
 Otherwise, they said, they would kill all eight Greeks on the plane, including Singer Demis Roussos.

 Two Algerian officials went aboard the 727 and began discussions with the hijackers.
 The negotiations eventually paid off.
-32 hours after the ordeal had began the hijackers finally released Uli Derickson and her four colleagues, plus most of the remaining passengers.
+Thirty-two hours after the ordeal had started, the hijackers finally released Uli Derickson and her four colleagues, plus most of the remaining passengers.

-Sadly the ordeal wasn’t over for the reaming 30 odd American passengers and flight crew who were ordered to fly back to Beirut for a third time, where they were held across the city for a further 17 days.
-They were finally released in exchange for just 31 of the more than 700 prisoners Hamadi and Izz-Al-Din had originally sought.
+Sadly the ordeal wasn’t over for the reaming 30 odd American passengers and flight crew who were ordered to fly back to Beirut for the third time, where they were held across the city for an additional 17 days.
+They were finally released in exchange for just 31 of the more than 700 prisoners Hamadi and Izz-Al-Din had initially sought.

-Before Derickson exited the plane to safety she paused to put on her flight attendant jacket.
-She wanted to ensure that before she left her aircraft she was fully composed and in full uniform, regardless of the terrible things she had witnessed, a true professional.
+Before Derickson exited the plane to safety, she paused to put on her uniform jacket.
+She wanted to ensure that before she left her aircraft, she was wholly composed and in full uniform, regardless of the terrible things she had witnessed, a true professional.

-After trying her hand in real-estate she realised how much she missed flying and joined Delta in the early 1990’s.
-Her flight attendant career continued until 2003, when she was diagnosed with cancer.
+After trying her hand at real estate, she realised how much she missed flying and joined Delta in the early 1990s.
+Her Flight Attendant career continued until 2003 when she was diagnosed with cancer.

 Uli Derickson sadly passed away on February 18, 2005, aged 60.